 Print the entire guide here or follow the headlines to each individual category and print only the information you need.
-Check back frequently as we update information!!
+Check back frequently as information will be updated regularly!!

 Alpharetta Fall Events

-Hillcrest Orchards (Hwy 52) Visit the market Labor Day weekend for Honeycrisp Apples!
-Other family fun will be available this weekend!
-Hillcrest Orchards features entertainment for the whole family: pig races and swimming pig races, pony rides, petting farm, milk Buttercup the cow, music, apple picking, tractor rides, Moonshine Museum, Giant Jumping Pillow
+Hillcrest Orchards (Hwy 52) Hillcrest Orchards features entertainment for the whole family: pig races and swimming pig races, pony rides, petting farm, milk Buttercup the cow, music, apple picking, tractor rides, Moonshine Museum, Giant Jumping Pillow

-Mercier Orchards in Blue Ridge: Apples in the U-pick orchard are: Golden Supreme, Jonagold, Jonaprince, Beni Shogun (September Wonder) and maybe some Golden Delicious.
-Tractor rides available.
-Mercier ia a popular destination in Blue Ridge.
+Mercier Orchards in Blue Ridge: Mercier Orchard’s is a popular destination in Blue Ridge.
 Family owned and operated, open year-round, they offer multiple U-Picks throughout the year, Tractor rides, cafe for breakfast/lunch and store to purchase fruit and house accessories.
 Mercier Orchards is @ 1/2 hour from Apple Orchard Alley near downtown Blue Ridge.

 B.J.
 Reece Apple House (Hwy 52) Check their calendar for U-pick dates.
-Farm fun is open during September and October weekends and includes apple cannon, petting farm, cow milking, and more.
+Farm fun open September and October weekends and include apple cannon, petting farm, cow milking, and more.
 Market, farm fun, bakery and orchards.
-BJ Reece is a family owned and operated farm in Ellijay, GA.
+A family owned and operated farm in Ellijay, GA.
 Their website has the dates when different varieties of apples will be available.
 9131 Hwy 52

 R&A Orchards (5505 Hwy 52 East) Open year round with a neat country store.
 Click on the link for their U-pick dates.
 Ellijay, GA